ttytm/german-scroll.code/README.md

 If you feel like tinkering with it yourself, the repo holds a `dev` branch containing a bunch of console logs that may be useful for debugging.

 Also, showing some love and leaving a star on the repo or rating the extension always helps ❤️.

+\*Especially in today's times it's hard to always be politically correct.
+Additionally the high interconnectedness of people with different cultural backgrounds makes it impossible to prevent misunderstandings sometimes.
+Therefore I want to add the info that the plugins name and theme is taking the mickey out of our(being from germany myself) german correctness and not a nationalistic discrimination of others.

 ### Known Issues: